Skip to content

 local myVisitor = visitor.create()

-By default, visitors will "visit" every node of an AST.
-If we want to customize their behavior for certain AST node types, we do it by overloading the method for that node type:
+By default, visitors will "visit" every node of an CST.
+If we want to customize their behavior for certain CST node types, we do it by overloading the method for that node type:

 luau